Agile Software Development Basics (2025 Guide): Scrum, Kanban, Stories & Metrics

 Acceptance criteria

-Conditions that must be true for a story to be considered done.
+Testable conditions that must be true for a story to be considered done.

 Definition of Done (DoD)